 Introduction

 Atrial fibrillation (AF) is the most common cardiac arrhythmia and the prevalence of AF has increased globally [1,2].
 AF was significantly associated with increased risks of stroke, heart failure, and death.
 A comprehensive, identifying risk factors for incident AF is important [3].

 Body mass index (BMI) has been demonstrated as a factor closely associated with incident AF, as in other cardiovascular diseases [4,5].
 Overweight and obesity are well-known risk factors for incident AF, and underweight is also a risk factor for new-onset AF [6].
 Not only on the risk of incident AF, but BMI also affects the risk of adverse outcomes in patients with AF.
-Although higher BMI showed increased risk of all-cause death in the general population, the ‘obesity paradox’ that higher BMI was associated with favorable outcomes was observed in patients with cardiovascular diseases such as hypertension, coronary heart disease, and heart failure in previous studies [7-11].
+Although a higher BMI is associated with an increased risk of all-cause death in the general population, an ‘obesity paradox’ that higher BMI was associated with favorable outcomes has been observed in patients with cardiovascular diseases, such as hypertension, coronary heart disease, and heart failure [7-11].
 However, the influence of BMI for clinical outcomes in patients with AF is still controversial [12-14].
-According to previous studies, the obesity paradox might exist in patients with AF on the risks for stroke, cardiovascular, and all-cause death, however, results are conflicting on the risk for major bleeding [12,13,15].
+Based on previous studies, the obesity paradox might exist for patients with AF with regard to the risks for stroke, cardiovascular, and all-cause death; however, results are conflicting on the risk for major bleeding [12,13,15].

 Oral anticoagulant (OAC) treatment is essential for stroke prevention in patients with AF [16].
-Asians are known to have higher risks of stroke and intracranial hemorrhage (ICH) than non-Asians on warfarin therapy [17].
-The introduction of non-vitamin K antagonist oral anticoagulants (NOACs), effective and safer alternatives to warfarin, led to the more widespread use of anticoagulation therapy [18].
-Even in NOACs, being underweight was suggested as a risk factor for major bleeding [19].
-In contrast, overweight status and obesity also increased the risk of major bleeding in anticoagulated patients with AF [15].
-Furthermore, most previous studies were conducted in the non-Asian population who showed different BMI distribution compared to the Asian population.
-Data evaluating the relationship between BMI and outcomes in Asian patients with AF are sparse.
+Asians are known to have higher risks of stroke and intracranial hemorrhage (ICH) compared to non-Asians on warfarin therapy [17].
+The introduction of non-vitamin K antagonist oral anticoagulants (NOACs), which are effective and safer alternatives to warfarin, has led to the more widespread use of anticoagulation therapy [18].
+Even when using NOACs, being underweight has been suggested as a risk factor for major bleeding [19].
+In contrast, overweight status and obesity also increases the risk of major bleeding in anticoagulated patients with AF [15].
+Furthermore, most previous studies conducted in the non-Asian population have shown different BMI distributions compared to the Asian population.
+Indeed, data evaluating the relationship between BMI and outcomes in Asian patients with AF are sparse.

-Therefore, in this study, we aimed to evaluate the association between BMI and clinical outcomes in Asian patients with AF who were prescribed OAC using a nationwide population-based cohort.
+In this study, we aimed to evaluate the association between BMI and clinical outcomes in Asian patients with AF who were prescribed OAC, using a nationwide population-based cohort.

 Methods